5 Dental Milestones for Children

 2. Teething Ends

 By ages two to three, your toddler should be growing out of the teething phase, meaning they should now have a full set of primary (baby) teeth!
-If you notice that your child has not grown in all of his or her teeth by age three, it is important for them to see a pediatric dentist.
+If you notice that your child has not grown in all of his or her teeth by age three, they need to see a pediatric dentist.

 With the end of the teething stage comes the most difficult part: growing in the molars.
 This can not only cause your child extreme discomfort, but can also cause a fever, headache, or even a cold.
 Since children may not understand the cause of this pain, you should expect an excessive amount of crying from your child while their back teeth come in.

 This milestone is where you can tell if there are issues regarding the child’s teeth.
 Issues can include but are not limited to overlapping teeth, underbites, or overbites.
-If you notice any problems in the way the teeth have grown in, be sure to see a dentist at your earliest convenience.
-Primary teeth give an idea of how permanent (adult) teeth might look once they grow in, so it is a good idea to get in front of the problem before it becomes a larger issue.
+If you notice any problems in the way the teeth have grown, be sure to see a dentist at your earliest convenience.
+Primary teeth give an idea of how permanent (adult) teeth might look once they grow, so it is a good idea to get in front of the problem before it becomes a larger issue.

 3. Primary Teeth Fall Out